nodejs/wiki-archive/Installation.md

 The [http://nodejs.org/dist/latest/](http://nodejs.org/dist/latest/) directory does contain the latest `.zip` archive of npm (such as `npm-1.1.16.zip` when npm v1.1.16 was the latest).

-Put `node.exe` to a clean directory, unpack npm there, add that directory to your `PATH` variable, and then you'll be able to run scripts (`node scriptname.js`) and install modules (`npm install modulename`) anywhere you want.
+Put `node.exe` to a clean directory, add that directory to your `PATH` variable, unpack npm to the same directory, and then you'll be able to run scripts (`node scriptname.js`) and install modules (`npm install modulename`) anywhere you want.

 #### Automatic install (with Microsoft Installer)